harryw07z/planner/README.md

 ## Features

 - **Document Management**: Create, organize, and edit product requirements documents with a customizable table view.
-- **AI-Powered Column Customization**: Intelligently suggests table layouts based on your workflow and document content.
 - **Drag-and-Drop Columns**: Easily reorganize table columns by dragging and dropping.
 - **Direct In-Cell Editing**: Double-click any cell to edit its contents without popups or forms.
 - **Smart Status Tracking**: Track document status with visual indicators.